Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

 ### Files related to the Web App Dashboard

 #### `app.py`
 Python file that creates the interative [dashboard](https://gentle-bastion-68761.herokuapp.com/) for comparing and visualizing different metrics across different states.
-Prior to deploying the app, this script also computes the normalized metrics and creates the plots in the Exploratory Data Analysis section.

 #### `dictionaries.py`
-File that contains python dictionaries that map column names to cleaner title and legend labels for the plots on the dashboard.
-If you would like to change the labels that are used to describe various metrics on the dashboard, please refer to this file.
+File that contains python dictionaries that map column names to cleaner titles, legend labels, and their calculations, for the plots on the dashboard.
+If you would like to change the labels that are used to describe various metrics on the dashboard (i.e. information that changes upon selecting a drop-down option), refer to this file.

-#### `plots/`
-Folder than contains the png files for the plots that are created on the dashboard (generated by `app.py`), and that are embedded in this ReadMe file.

-- `num_farmers_without_feed.png`
-- `num_farmers_with_feed.png`
-- `farmers_per_person_without_feed.png`
-- `farmers_per_person_with_feed.png`
-- `farmers_per_voter_without_feed.png`
-- `farmers_per_voter_with_feed.png`

 #### App Deployment
 - `Dockerfile`, `.dockerignore`, `requirements.txt`: files needed to create a Docker image and container for the web app.